Tryflle/stormy/README.md

 # Stormy
 - Based on an early build of https://github.com/syz66/illusion (Which is based on raven).
-(Syz has quit developing and delisted his repository.)
+(DELISTED)
 - ClickGUI key is ENTER.
 - Made for [Weave](https://github.com/Weave-MC).
 ## Goal